 - is included on the CDC/APHIS Select Agent List.

 - Human derived materials, including cultured cells and patient samples used in basic research

 - Non-human primate (NHP) derived materials, including cultured cells and tissue samples used in basic research

 Contact OCRS Biosafety for the current version of the Vanderbilt Biological Materials Registration (VBMR) form.
 (Please note this form is not available online.)
 The VBMR form is provided as a Word document.
 Once it is initially completed, send the first draft of the form as a Word document (with no signatures) to firstname.lastname@example.org.
 A OCRS representative will contact you within three working days to continue the IBC registration process.

-The IBCs meet on the fourth Tuesday of each month except during December due to the holidays.
+The IBCs meet on the fourth Tuesday of each month except during November and December due to the holidays.
 To be considered for inclusion on an IBC agenda, the first draft of a new VBMR form must be submitted at least 4 weeks before the next available IBC meeting.

 Before finalizing your registration for IBC review, a OCRS Biosafety Team member will review your submission and schedule a time to go over your responses and refine the submission content.
 If your work requires supplemental forms to be prepared (such as for animal protocol-related activities or toxin use), they will work with you on this as well.
 The OCRS Biosafety Team Member will also visit your lab space and give you guidance on actions needed in order to effectively implement the biosafety practices that will apply to your work.

 Once a final registration submission is prepared, and the IBC representing your home department reviews and approves the registration, this approval is valid for 3 years provided that the PI uses the amendment process to notify the IBC of changes in materials, activities, personnel and spaces when appropriate.

 How do I amend a currently approved registration?